Carreau/phd-dissertation/parts/part3.rst

 .. figure:: /figs/Bead-tirf-fluo-sim.png
     :width: 70%

-    Upper Left : Fluorescence image of a actin bead with a growing actin cortex.
-Escaping filament can difficultly be seen.
+    Upper Left : Fluorescence image of an actin bead with a growing actin cortex.
+Escaping filament  forming the actin cloud can only hardly be  be seen.
 Scale bar is 2 µm.
-Lower
-    Left: Tiff image of actin polymerising on an actin bead.Escaping filament can be seen.
-Gray circle  overladed to represent the size of the bead.
+Lower Left: Total Internal Reflexion (TIRF) image of actin polymerising on an actin bead.Escaping filament and directly visible.
+The gray circle represents the size of the bead.
+Right :
-    Right : Representation of the actin growth simulation with delimitation between entangled branched actin network and escaping filaments.
+    Representation of the actin growth simulation with delimitation between the entangled branched actin network and escaping filaments.
+Adapted from :cite:`Kawska2012`.
-    Adapted from :cite:`Kawska2012`

 The limit of the dense network visible in epifluorescence is defined in